Skip to main content

 BUT there are exceptions.

-On the other hand, if you take a large jar and only fill it to 20% of its capacity, the food may simply stick to the top wall or the side walls of the jar.
+On the other hand, if you take a larger jar and only fill it to 20% of its capacity, the food may simply stick to the top or side walls of the jar.

 Moreover, in this latter case, you might risk overheating very quickly the blades of your re:Mix.

-In fact, if the blades are left spinning "in the air" with no ingredients opposing resistance to it, they could end up showing burn marks in much less than 2 minutes.
+If the blades are left spinning "in the air" with no ingredients opposing resistance, your blades head could overheat in less than 2 minutes.

-If you blend a small quantity of food inside a jar and the ingredients spread to the walls, you won't be able to notice if the blades are spinning in the air or not unless you listen to the sound of your re:Mix.
+If you blend a small quantity of food in a jar and the ingredients spread to the walls, you won't be able to notice if the blades are spinning in the air unless you listen to the sound of your re:Mix.

 When the blades spin "in the air", the sound of them spinning tends to be much higher-pitched and louder.